tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

-# A Neural Network in SST: A Development and Debug Case Study
+# A Neural Network in SST From Scratch
+*A Case Study for SST Design and Debug*

 <img src="./imgs/logo.png" alt="sst-nn" width="300"/>

 ## Overview
 An SST design for a neural network is developed to demonstrate use cases for emerging SST features support checkpointing and debug.